Canada–India relations: Immigration to Canada

-India is the largest source country for immigrants to Canada, particularly for permanent residents, temporary foreign workers, and international students.
+India is one of the largest source countries for immigrants to Canada, particularly for permanent residents, temporary foreign workers, and international students.
 In 2023, Canada admitted 139,715 new permanent residents from India.

 As of 2021, the Indo-Canadian population numbers approximately 1.86 million.
 Sikhism is the fourth-largest religion in Canada, with nearly 800,000 adherents, or 2.1% of Canada's population, as of 2021.

 Cultural relations

 Sports

 Cricket and kabaddi, which are popular in India, have grown in Canada partially due to migration, with the Canadian Minister of State for Sport, Bal Gosal, saying in 2012 that the two countries would collaborate on further growing ties in sports.
 However, worsening ties in later years saw Canada pre-emptively pull its team out of the 2025 Kho Kho World Cup.